When we talk about mindfulness, there are a number of thoughts that come to mind.

-- Beddoe & Murphy (2004) found that nurses who participated in the MBSR program reported that their mindfulness practice helped them to develop more compassion and empathy for the passionate, and also helped their own self-compassion so they didn’t take on the negative emotions of their patients.
+Beddoe & Murphy (2004) found that nurses who participated in the MBSR program reported that their mindfulness practice helped them to develop more compassion and empathy for the patients, and also helped their own self-compassion so they didn’t take on the negative emotions of their patients.

 Mindfulness and Self-Compassion

 If you’re wanting to improve your self-compassion, developing your mindfulness skills could be an excellent place to start.